Board Of Directors

 Her passion is in the area of securing a place where kids can be kids because kids are growing up way too fast!
 When not at work she enjoys playing with her three dogs, coaching her nephew and nieces basketball and enjoying beautiful Colorado!

-Toronto, ONBill Carty, BA, CYW, MBA; Coordinator of Training and Consultation Services.
-Bill has been involved in specialized services since 1972.
-Initially he worked in children’s mental health, as a child and youth worker.
-He has been a practitioner, program supervisor, service manager, and service director in a variety of social service agencies across Ontario, Canada.
-He taught at Humber College, in the child and youth work program and provided consultation services in the social service sector.
-He co-founded Bartimaeus in 1988 to respond to organizations and agencies, in communities across Ontario, who required experienced and skilled practitioners to assist with children, adolescents and adults who have been identified as having special care and treatment needs due to behavioural, mental health, or developmental difficulties.
+Toronto, ONBill has been involved in service delivery since 1972 when he first worked in children’s mental health as a child and youth worker.
+He has been a practitioner, program supervisor, service manager, and service director in a variety of social service agencies in Ontario, Canada.
+He has also taught in a number of child and youth work programs and provided consultation services in the social service sector.
+He co-founded Bartimaeus in 1988 to respond to organizations and agencies in communities across Ontario who required experienced and skilled practitioners to assist with children, adolescents and adults who have been identified as having special care and treatment needs due to behavioural, mental health, or developmental difficulties.
+In 2005 Bartimaeus began offering services to Senior’s that have challenging behaviours.
+Additionally, in the past decade, he established Improv Care Services for Children, Imagine That Family Care, Brayden Supervision Services Inc. and he owns and operates Eldano Properties Inc.

 Ona Foster has been working to address issues around domestic violence, dating violence, sexual assault, stalking, and child abuse for over 13 years.
 She currently directs the Supervised Visitation Initiative for the Vera Institute of Justice, which provides training and technical assistance for the national Safe Havens: Supervised Visitation and Safe Exchange Grant Program.